mpetazzoni/sse-server/README.md

 ## Usage

-The easiest is to build and run the Docker image:
+The easiest is to build and run the Docker image.
+By default, `sse-server` listens on port 8080, which you can map to whatever you need on the host side:

 ```
 $ docker build -t sse-server .